OK Computer: Commercial expectations

 According to Selway, Radiohead's American label Capitol saw the album as "'commercial suicide'.
 They weren't really into it.
 At that point, we got the fear.
 How is this going to be received?"
 Yorke recalled: "When we first gave it to Capitol, they were taken aback.
 I don't really know why it's so important now, but I'm excited about it."
 Capitol lowered its sales forecast from two million to half a million.
 In O'Brien's view, only Parlophone, the band's British label, remained optimistic, while global distributors dramatically reduced their sales estimates.
-Label representatives were reportedly disappointed with the lack of marketable singles, especially the absence of anything resembling Radiohead's 1992 hit "Creep".
+Label representatives were reportedly disappointed with the lack of marketable songs, especially the absence of anything resembling Radiohead's 1992 hit "Creep".
 "OK Computer isn't the album we're going to rule the world with", Colin Greenwood predicted at the time.
 "It's not as hitting-everything-loudly-whilst-waggling-the-tongue-in-and-out, like The Bends.
 There's less of the Van Halen factor."

 Marketing

 Parlophone launched an unorthodox advertising campaign, taking full-page advertisements in high-profile British newspapers and tube stations with lyrics for "Fitter Happier" in large black letters against white backgrounds.
 The same lyrics, and artwork adapted from the album, were repurposed for shirt designs.
 Yorke said they chose the "Fitter Happier" lyrics to link what a critic called "a coherent set of concerns" between the album artwork and its promotional material.

 Other unconventional merchandise included a floppy disk containing Radiohead screensavers and an FM radio in the shape of a desktop computer.
 In America, Capitol sent 1,000 cassette players to prominent members of the press and music industry, each with a copy of the album permanently glued inside.
-Capitol president Gary Gersh said, "Our job is just to take them as a left-of-centre band and bring the centre to them.
+Gary Gersh, Capitol's president, said: "Our job is just to take them as a left-of-centre band and bring the centre to them.
 That's our focus, and we won't let up until they're the biggest band in the world."

 Radiohead planned to produce a video for every song on the album, but the project was abandoned due to financial and time constraints.
-According to "No Surprises" video director Grant Gee, the plan was scrapped when the videos for "Paranoid Android" and "Karma Police" went over budget.
-Also scrapped were plans for trip hop group Massive Attack to remix the album.
+According to Grant Gee, the director of the "No Surprises" video, the plan was cancelled when the videos for "Paranoid Android" and "Karma Police" went over budget.
+Also cancelled were plans for the trip hop group Massive Attack to remix the album.

-Radiohead's website was created to promote the album, which went live at the time of its release, making the band the first to manage an online presence.
-Their first fansite, "atease", was made shortly following the album's release, with its title taken from "Fitter Happier".
-In 2017, during OK Computer's 20th anniversary, Radiohead's website was temporarily restored to its 1997 state.
+Radiohead's website was created to promote the album, which went live at the time of its release, making the band one of the first to manage an online presence.
+The first major Radiohead fansite, Atease, was created shortly following the album's release, with its title taken from "Fitter Happier".
+In 2017, for OK Computer's 20th anniversary, Radiohead temporarily restored their website to its 1997 state.